 To have a better understanding of the process, some of the trajectories are plotted in the rotating and fixed frame in Fig. 3.
 The orbits of type N, j and b are chosen as examples.
 Table 2 gives some of the numerical data for those trajectories, including the initial conditions.
 The numerical values for the limits involved in the results available in this research (in canonical units) are: Distance from Jupiter to the points A and B (d{JS}): 0.5; Distance limit for the spacecraft to be considered too far from the Solar System: 2.0; Time limit to stop the numerical integration when searching for a passage close to the Earth: 10.0.
 Trajectories j and b cross the Earth's orbit making an angle close to 90 degrees, so they are not very useful for practical applications due to the high increment velocity required by the maneuver.
-They have to be considered just as examples of the trajectories available.
-The results of this paper makes a survey of a large range of trajectories, including the ones with the lowest possible increments of velocity and flight path angle close to zero.
+They have to be considered just as examples of the trajectories, including the ones with the lowest possible increments of velocity and flight path angle close to zero.